About

 The only problem with the house was that the entire backyard was CONCRETE!
 That’s right; I said concrete.
 One of the former owners worked for a concrete company, and anytime they had leftovers, they poured another pad until the whole yard was gone.

 You may or may not know this, but it isn’t easy to get rid of concrete.
-You must either use a jackhammer or cut it with a diamond blade, get equipment that can dig it up, and then haul it to the landfill.
+You have to use a jackhammer or cut it with a diamond blade saw, get equipment that can dig it up, and then haul it to the landfill.
 But that’s just the start of the journey because once you have the muddy dirt exposed, you can begin to shape it into the green space you want it to become.

 We are determined to make that happen and turn it into a place to enjoy spending our time.
-We are now more than halfway through and are beginning to envision what it will look like someday!
+We have now completely removed all of the concrete and are building a small studio for my wife who is an artist.
+Next will be the landscaping challenge.
+Pictures to come!

 This journey is a challenge.